 Can MOST recipients use the scholarship at any private school?

-MOST scholarships may be used at any of our partner schools, which include most private and parochial schools in the Memphis metro area.
+MOST scholarships may be used at any of our partner schools, which include most private schools in the Memphis metro area.

 Who is eligible for the scholarships?